DomiR/rxjs-commented-operators/Introduction.md

 );
 ```

-So if you pass along the error and complete handlers of your source subscription
+So if you pass along the error and complete handlers of your source subscription,
-it would be good practice to try-catch your next calls and call .error and unsubscribe from the source.
+it would be good practice to try-catch your next calls and call .error.

 ```js
 function myOperator() {